Connect with us

 “Using trained sensory panels and high-resolution chemical analyses [terpenes and volatile sulfur compounds], we identified four major aromatic archetypes that transcend legal classifications of cannabis [high THC] and hemp [low THC],” he described.

 The latter, smaller group of samples were not evaluated at the university.
-They were carefully smelt at a local dispensary instead to “ensure legal and state-compliant handling,” as specified in the assessment.
+They were carefully smelt at a local dispensary instead to ensure legal and state-compliant handling, as specified in the assessment.
+Public universities in the U.S. are not permitted to have cannabis on their campuses because they are recipients of federal funding and must adhere to federal regulations.
+This applies regardless of the fact that adult-use is legal in the state.

 “Articulating a distilled list of aroma descriptors, expressed in common language yet grounded in sensory science and sensomics validation, has the potential to transform how consumers understand and connect with this plant and its products,” stated contributor Jeremy Plumb.